hoangnguyen1612/po-doc/use_case_staff_list_manager(bnguyen).md

 | dtho | [edit]() |
 | lcuong | [edit]() |

 - he can see the info of all staffs in the company.
-Because he has ALL permission.
+Because he has Write ALL permission.
 - he can also edit any the staff info in the company.
 - of course he can also view & edit his own info.
 ## Reference